TNG/ArchUnit/README.md

 ```
 com.tngtech.archunit.lang.ArchAssertionError:
-Architecture Violation [Priority: MEDIUM] - Rule 'Classes annotated with @Core should not call remote api endpoints' was violated:
+Architecture Violation [Priority: MEDIUM] - Rule 'classes that are annotated with @Core should not call remote api endpoints' was violated:
 Target is annotated with @Remote where
 Method <com.tngtech.archunit.example.foo.SomeCoreClass.accessRemote()>
 calls method <com.tngtech.archunit.example.foo.SomeRemoteEndpoint.execute()> in (SomeCoreClass.java:6)